 - Another change was replacing Hireling moves with a streamlined version of Jeremy Strandberg’s Follower moves from Perilous Wilds, with an expanded Recruit move that explained truncated versions of Quality, Loyalty, Instinct, and Cost.

-- A final change was replacing stat scores (e.g., 8-16 for starting characters) in favor of only modifiers (-1 to +2 during character creation), which required changing the Character Creation rules and the Level Up move (inspired by a hack by Yochai Gal).
+- The final change was replacing stat scores (e.g., 8-16 for starting characters) in favor of only modifiers (-1 to +2 during character creation), which required updating the Character Creation rules and the Level Up move (inspired by a hack by Yochai Gal).

 Uncommon World exists because of the great fantasy-PbtA community and its commitment to releasing work under the Creative Commons.
 See the PDF for a full list of credits.
 Thanks to everyone who used the configuration tool to select moves.
 Thanks also to Kevin Scarlet for designing the logo.
 Finally, I want to single out Tam H of Hedonic Ink, who did the excellent layout of the rules.
 She also compiled the Big List of Playbooks and moderates the Dungeon World+ server on Discord.
 Thanks, Tam!

-You can discuss Uncommon World on its subreddit or on the Dungeon World Discord on its other-published-games channel.
+Need help running Uncommon World or other PbtA fantasy games?
+Check out the Fantastic Worlds anthology.
+You can discuss Uncommon World on its subreddit or on the Dungeon World Discord on its #other-games channel.